nickjmiller/nickjmiller.github.io/_posts/2020-05-30-the-workout-app.md

 ## Future Work

+With about 180 lines of javascript and a dozen html elements, we have a random workout generator.
+The app is fully functional, quick, and it does exactly what I set out to do.
+There are more features I could add, and I could make it prettier, but at this point I don't think there's a reason to limit myself further by keeping it on my github pages site.

-I've transitioned this app to React, which makes all of this so much easier.
+I've transitioned this to a typescript React app, which makes all of this so much easier.
 I am trying out react-static and progressive web app architecture to make a cross platform website/app that is super fast and really easy to use.
+I'll implement new features, while making it more responsive and nicer to look at.
+Moving it out of my private repo means I can collaborate with friends, and our goal is to create a workout app that we'd actually want to use.

 #### Links